Sepulchre49/caleb-os/README.md

 # caleb-os

-Operating system written in C and x86 Assembly, created for Ahmed Banafa's CS 421 class at California State University East Bay, Summer 23
+Operating system written in C and x86 Assembly for an i386 processor, created for Ahmed Banafa's CS 421 class at California State University East Bay, Summer 23

 # Resources Used
 *Writing a Simple Operating System - From Scratch* by Nick Blundell (https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)